amertu/community-detection-social-graph/README.md

 * Walktrap

 ## Results
-Here are some output based on small dataset.
+* Here are some output plots based on small dataset, that show detected communities using the menttioned algorithms.
 For more information, you can have a look at the [report](https://www.overleaf.com/read/fgqqbqstwypq) and [R Markdown document](doc/Community-Detection_smal_dataset.md).

 <table>
 <tr> <td>